themihirmathur/Kiddis/README.md

-# Kidney Disease Classification with MLflow and DVC
+# Kiddis - Kidney Disease Classification with MLflow and DVC

 This project leverages deep learning for the classification of kidney disease using a combination of MLflow and DVC for experiment tracking, versioning, and orchestration.
 The project encompasses a structured workflow, facilitating both experimentation and production-grade deployment.